What many visitors don't know, though? Koh Tao attractions go beyond PADI diving certifications and immersions!

 Stay Fit with Mixed Martial Arts, Muay Thai, or Gladiator Training

-Other interesting things to do in Koh Tao include full-body combat sports such as MMA and Muay Thai.
+Other exciting things to do in Koh Tao include full-body combat sports such as MMA and Muay Thai.

 You can see a show, sign up for classes, or even full-blown courses, all led by experienced fighters coming from all corners of the world.

 The most well-known fitness centers on the island are:

 - Island Muay Thai on Haad Sairee offers both shows and training, from beginner to advanced levels and for both men and women.

 - Monsoon Gym (also in Sairee), however, is a full-sized Western-style fitness center that offers not only Muay Thai but also MMA and traditional boxing training–in addition to daily Gladiator high-intensity workouts.